suryanshkumar/online-joint-depthfusion-and-semantic/README.md

 <pre><code>pip install .
 </code></pre>

+You can find some prtrained model on the [project webpage](link).
+Download and unzip *workspace*, then place it inside the main project folder.

+We provide an example scene to run the tests, which again can be found on the [project webpage](link).
+In order to use it in the code, assign the path of data root directory (*replica*) to the *root* key in the yaml configuration file (*configs/replica*) and modify the list files in *lists/replica* to only include the downloaded scene (*example.txt* is already available).

 ### Training
 Once the environment is ready, you can first train the segmentation network (2 stages) and then the fusion network (either v1, v2 or v3, depending on the available resources).